DaniXks/Digital-Storytelling-Individual-Assignment/my_report/README.md

 ![Screenshot](Capture_899.png)

-I might change subject later and make an animation for my video-game String-Drive.
+I might change the subject later and make an animation for my video-game String-Drive.

 # 2nd Deliverable